-- Waters subject to the ebb and flow of the tide. - Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: The proposed project would occur below the plane of mean high water (approximately +14.8 feet above the 0.0 foot contour) in Auke Bay, which is a navigable water of the United States.
-There are numerous anadromous fish streams (e.g. Auke Nu Creek, Bay Creek, Auke Creek, Casa Del Sol Creek, and Mendenhall River), within 0.5 - 2 miles of the proposed project location that support federally managed fisheries resources (i.e. pink, chum, coho, and sockeye salmon).
-Interstate and foreign travelers harvest salmon while engaging in guided recreation/sport fishing in the Juneau/Auke Bay area.
-Fish that out-migrate from and in-migrate to this anadromous fish stream and others within 1 mile of the project site are caught by commercial fishers in navigable waters (i.e., Auke Bay, Fritz Cove, Stephens Passage, Favorite Channel, Saginaw Channel, and Lynn Canal).
-Gastineau Channel, Auke Bay, Stephens Passage, Favorite Channel, Saginaw Channel, and Lynn Canal are used to transport commerce such as goods and services via ships and barges.
-Also, these waters are used by ocean going cruise ships or by commercial guides to transport tourists to Juneau and other Southeast Alaska communities in the project vicinity for recreation such as wildlife viewing, hunting, and kayaking.
+- \boxtimes Waters subject to the ebb and flow of the tide. - ☑ Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
+Explain: Chiniak Bay (Inner Harbor) is presently used, and has been used in the past, and may be susceptible for use to transport interstate or foreign commerce.
+There are anadromous fish streams (Genivieve Creek, Buskin River, and Devils Creek) within 2 5 miles of the proposed project location that support federally managed fisheries resources (i.e. sockeye, chum, coho and pink salmon).
+Interstate and foreign travelers harvest trout and salmon while engaging in guided recreation/sport fishing in the Kodiak area.
+Fish that out-migrate from and in-migrate to these anadromous fish streams are caught by commercial fishers in navigable waters (i.e. Chiniak Bay).
+Chiniak Bay is used to transport commerce such as goods and services via ships and barges.
+Also, these waters are used by ocean going ships or by commercial guides to transport tourists to Kodiak and other Southwest Alaska communities in the project vicinity for recreation such as wildlife viewing, hunting, and kayaking.